-The North Cascades Highway has closed for the season due to heavy snow and avalanche danger.
-It will reopen in spring 2015.
-The highway is closed at milepost 134, the Diablo Gate, in the west and milepost 171, the Silver Star Gate, in the east.
+The North Cascades Highway remains closed for the season to licensed motor vehicles between milepost 134, the Diablo Gate, in the west and milepost 171, the Silver Star Gate, 13 miles west of Mazama, in the east.

 Why we close the highway in winter:

 We close the North Cascades when weather, snow conditions and avalanche danger threaten the safety of drivers and our maintenance crews.
 We close the highway on the west side at milepost 134, east of Diablo, and on the east side at milepost 171, 14 miles west of Mazama.
 As the snow gets too deep for the plow truck, the east closure point is moved 7 miles down to the Early Winters Information Center at milepost 178.
 Avalanches typically close the highway between late November and mid December.

 Reopening in the spring is usually accomplished by early May.